sunstar4/Instagrammmm/README.md

 # Instagrammmm - Part I

-This is a basic instagram like app to allow users to post photos and view their feed.
+This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.

 Time spent: 4 hours spent in total